Special Needs & Disabilities -

 - Professional Advisors

 At the district level, a leader, parent or adult mentor may volunteer to serve in a broader role as a coordinator of district-wide special needs activities.
-District Abilities Awareness Representatives serve a liaison role between the Occoneechee Council GAPS Committee and the units in their local district.
+District Abilities Awareness Representatives serve a liaison role between the Occoneechee Council Special Needs and Disabilities Committee and the units in their local district.

 Roles and Responsibilities of the District Abilities Awareness Representative:

-This role is key in supporting a network of Scouters with diverse experiences and common interests to support the Occoneechee Council GAPS events and outdoor activities inside and outside the district and Council.
+This role is key in supporting a network of Scouters with diverse experiences and common interests to support the Occoneechee Council Special Needs and Disabilities Committee at events and outdoor activities inside and outside the district and Council.
 The person in this position: